da440dil/go-locker/README.md

 		}()
 	}

-	lockUnlock() // Locker has locked the key lockUnlock() // Locker has failed to lock the key, retry after 100ms
+	lockUnlock(1) // Locker #1 has locked the key
-	// Locker has unlocked the key
+	lockUnlock(2) // Locker #2 has failed to lock the key, retry after 100ms
-	wg.Wait()
+	// Locker #1 has unlocked the key wg.Wait()
 }
 ```